Geosphere-Austria/dataset-api-docs/src/getting-started.md

 ## Example

-In this example we want to get the current air temperature from the TAWES station `Hohe Warte.
+In this example we want to get the current air temperature from the TAWES station `WIEN/HOHE WARTE`.

 From {{"[{}]({})".format(API_DATASETS, API_DATASETS)}} we know the endpoint